HeRCLab/herc-file-formats/doc/tnx_format.md

 ## Parameterization

 A parameterization is used to describe parameters of nodes in the graph.
-This is distinct from the concept of a snapshot insofar as that a parameter describes something about the graph which always holds for a given instance of the graph, while a snapshot is intended to represent the execution state of the graph at a particular time.
+Snapshots are distinct from parameters: a parameter describes something about the graph which *always holds* for a given instance of the graph, while a snapshot is intended to represent the execution state of the graph at a particular time.

 If one imagines compiling the graph to an FPGA using HLS, changing "parameters" in the sense used in this document would require re-compiling the graph,